enstit/UNITS-AdvancedProgramming/README.md

 </summary>

-`make` has to be followed by the name of the makefile.
+`make` has to be followed by the flag `-f` and the name of the makefile.

 </details>